-For several miles their hired river guides maneuver them safely through white water, and the rafters, excited after the trip, have an experience to talk about for years.
+For several miles their hired river guides maneuver them safely through the white water, and the rafters, excited after the trip, have an experience to talk about for years.

-The rafts, passing me where I pull my car off the road to watch, hug the middle of the river where the water is deepest and the rapids are most challenging.
+The rafts, passing me as I pull my car off the road to watch their procession, hug the middle of the river where the water is deepest and the rapids are most challenging.

-I can hear their excited voices as they bounce up and down on the river like a bunch of bronco busters.
+I can hear excited voices as the river riders bounce up and down inside their rafts like a bunch of old west bronco busters.

 These river guides are making more money than those hard rock miners ever dreamed of making.